drdurczok/MiniProjects/Catapult/README.md

 # Catapult
-A catapult build from lego and programmed on a robocore.
+A catapult built from lego and programmed on a robocore.
 Finds targets, gauges the distance and fires.